Do you want to get more subscribers for your email list right away?

 - People like you sharing on social media and other platforms

 - Official stamps of approval

-Gated content is content such as articles, white papers, videos, etc. that can only be accessed by site visitors that have filled out your WordPress form and provided an email address.
+Gated content is content such as articles, white papers, videos, and more that can only be accessed by site visitors that have filled out your WordPress form and provided an email address.

-For instance, Pardot does a great job of gating a white paper.
-They preview what’s in the white paper, which generates interest, and then require you to subscribe to see the real deal.
+For instance, Pardot does a great job of gating a white paper piece of content.
+They preview what’s in the white paper, which generates interest, and then require you to subscribe to see the entire thing.

 You might frequent forums like Quora on a regular basis to find out what your target audience is talking about, to generate blog content ideas, and to promote your brand.